-Figure 27: Neighborhood Key Properties Breewood Park
+Figure 28: Key Properties in the Breewood Park Neighborhood

 The Breewood Neighborhood Park is five acres of primarily forest at the southwest intersection of Arcola Avenue and University Boulevard West.
 A portion of the Northwood Chesapeake Bay Trail traverses the park and continues to the state-owned land northeast of the Arcola Avenue and University Boulevard West intersection.
-The trail also connects to the Sligo Creek Trail southeast of the park.
+The trail also connects to Sligo Creek Trail southeast of the park.

 This Plan envisions new residential and non-residential uses on institutional properties that support the Plan's housing goals and complement the mission of the religious institutions.
-Higher building heights are recommended for the Northwood Presbyterian property because it is within a short walking distance to the planned BRT station at Arcola Avenue and University Boulevard.
+Higher building heights are recommended for the Northwood Presbyterian property because it is a short walk from the planned BRT station at Arcola Avenue and University Boulevard.
 Lower heights are recommended for other properties in this neighborhood to establish appropriate building height transitions.

-- Rezone the Northwood Presbyterian Church properties at 1200 University Boulevard West and the property at 1106 University Boulevard West from the R-60 Zone to the CRT 1.5 C-0.25 R-1.5 H-70 Zone, as shown in Figures 28 and 29, to promote new infill development and to further the Plan's public benefits. - Explore mechanisms to transfer the right-of-way at the termini of Breewood Road and Tenbrook Drive to the M-NCPPC to improve the Northwood Chesapeake Bay Trail alignment and solidify maintenance
+- Rezone the Northwood Presbyterian Church properties at 1200 University Boulevard West and the property at 1106 University Boulevard West from the R-60 Zone to the CRT 1.5 C-0.25 R-1.5 H-70 Zone, as shown in Figures 29 and 30, to promote new infill development and to further the Plan's public benefits. - Explore mechanisms to transfer the right-of-way at the termini of Breewood Road and Tenbrook Drive to M-NCPPC to improve the Northwood Chesapeake Bay Trail alignment and solidify maintenance and management of the trail by Montgomery Parks between Sligo Creek Stream Valley Park and Breewood Neighborhood Park.

-- and management of the trail by Montgomery Parks between Sligo Creek Stream Valley Park and Breewood Neighborhood Park. - Rezone the Good Shepherd Episcopal Church at 818 University Boulevard West from the R-60 Zone to CRT 1.5 C-0.25 R-1.5 H-60 Zone to support the Plan's recommendations to promote infill development on institutional properties. - Rezone the detached residential properties as shown in Figures 28 and 29.
+- Rezone the Good Shepherd Episcopal Church at 818 University Boulevard West from the R-60 Zone to the CRT 1.5 C-0.25 R-1.5 H-60 Zone to support the Plan's recommendations to promote infill development on institutional properties. - Rezone the detached residential properties as shown in Figures 29 and 30.

-Figure 28: Neighborhood Existing Zoning Breewood Park
+Figure 29: Existing Zoning in the Breewood Park Neighborhood

-Figure 29: Neighborhood Proposed Zoning Breewood Park
+Figure 30: Proposed Zoning in the Breewood Park Neighborhood

-Properties at 1200 and 1106 University Boulevard West, including Northwood Presbyterian Church, have the potential for significant redevelopment that would enhance the vicinity of the planned BRT station at Arcola Avenue.
-Corridor-fronting residential properties east of Breewood Neighborhood Park also have potential for adding residential units that can also support transit ridership at this location.
+The properties at 1200 and 1106 University Boulevard West, including Northwood Presbyterian Church, have the potential for significant redevelopment that would enhance the vicinity of the planned BRT station at Arcola Avenue.
+Corridor-fronting residential properties east of Breewood Neighborhood Park also have potential for adding residential units that can support transit ridership at this location.
 Redevelopment at these locations should:

-- Explore mixed-use development at 1200 and 1106 University Boulevard West that creates active frontages along University Boulevard, extends connectivity north through the Access Road along University Towers, and includes a mix of uses including residential and public open space. - Improve natural surface trail connections between the Northwood Chesapeake Bay Trail and the termini of Tenbrook Drive and Breewood Road to ensure that the trail connections are signed, marked, and mapped. - Establish a public paved surface trail or similar connection between University Boulevard West and the paved Sligo Creek Trail through the Northwood Presbyterian Church property, with redevelopment. - Promote small-scale multifamily development at corridor fronting residential properties.
+- Explore mixed-use development at 1200 and 1106 University Boulevard West that creates active frontages along University Boulevard, extends connectivity north through the Access Road along University Towers, and provides a mix of uses, including residential and public open space. - Improve natural surface trail connections between the Northwood Chesapeake Bay Trail and the termini of Tenbrook Drive and Breewood Road to ensure that the trail connections are signed, marked, and mapped. - Establish a public paved surface trail or similar connection between University Boulevard West and the paved Sligo Creek Trail through the Northwood Presbyterian Church property, with redevelopment. - Promote small-scale multifamily development at corridor-fronting residential properties.